MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 ---
 title: How to use the sample code | Microsoft Docs
-description: How to how to use the Common Data Model sample code.
+description: "How to how to use the Common Data Model sample code."
 author: oovanesy
 ms.service: common-data-model
 ms.reviewer: v-iap